 This trail takes its name from these busy woodland workers: Ceum nan Seangan is Gaelic for the Path of the Ants.
 You might see roe deer and red squirrels amongst the trees too.

-The 'three bridges trail' is a good tour of tranquil Fearnoch Forest, ‘the place abounding in alders’, which can be found along the sparkling River Luachragan.
+A great tour of tranquil Fearnoch Forest, ‘the place abounding in alders’, which can be found along the sparkling River Luachragan.

 Wide, firm gravel surface throughout.
 Includes some steep slopes and a wide bridge.